Estimated reading time: 3 minutes

 The rest of Sunday, we just relaxed indoors while my son made a couple of cardboard art creations.

 On Monday it was both sunny and icy outside.
 Although this may be a minor thing to point out, it really does frustrate my son when the weather changes throughout the day.
 The weather in the UK is so fickle and unpredictable anyway.
 Nevertheless, as we had such a busy weekend, Monday we just stayed indoors and watched a couple of movies.

 Change in Routine

 Whenever there is a change in my son’s routine, (like a school holiday) or I try to make it more flexible, it does require a lot more planning ahead of time.
 When I planned anything for my son it did initially feel like a chore; however, now it is already integrated into our lifestyle, so it does not feel like I am going out of my way.
-I actually enjoy it now and have gained many skills from doing so.
+I enjoy it now and have gained many skills from doing so.

 Most importantly, I wanted to spend the February half term bonding with my son, having that mother-son relationship.
-It is very easy to fill up every day of the holidays with loads of activities to do, but sometimes it is just as enjoyable to have a couple of days relaxing and enjoying each other’s company.
+It is quite easy to fill up every day of the holidays with loads of activities to do, but sometimes it is just as enjoyable to have a couple of days relaxing and enjoying each other’s company.